 If you don't have the information you need to complete this section, you can use the postcode lookup tool on our website.
-For each postcode you enter, it will tell you the council ward, the local authority and the Government region.
+For each postcode you enter, it will tell you the council ward, the local authority, the Government Region and whether or not it's a Communities First area.